-Apparently, their selling tactic is to inform you that you won Crown Regency accommodation and that you need to claim it in their Makati office.
-Once you’re there, you’ll be forced to listen to a 90-minute presentation else you won’t get your GC.
-Once the presentation is done, you now need to pay Php 5000 ($115) or more as membership fee to finally get your GC.
+Their selling tactic, apparently, is to inform you that you won a Crown Regency accommodation and that you need to claim it in their Makati office.
+You’ll be forced to listen to a 90-minute presentation once you’re there, or else you won’t get your GC.
+Once the presentation is done, you need to pay Php 5000 ($115) or more as a membership fee to finally get your GC.
 In some cases, the other victims who paid can’t even use the GC up until now.

-I am sharing this entry not to discourage anyone of availing membership from Club Ultima but to warn you guys to be vigilant and not to fall victims to a situation where you have no choice but to shell out your hard-earned money.
+I am sharing this entry not to discourage anyone from availing of membership from Club Ultima but to warn you guys to be vigilant and not to fall victim to a situation where you have no choice but to shell out your hard-earned money.